Skip to main content

 Do labels affect who can see a conversation or whether messages send?

-No. Labels don’t change permissions or deliverability—they’re for organization and filtering only.
+No. Labels don’t change permissions or deliverability.
+They’re for organization and filtering only.

 Can I edit or delete a label later?